 What you should know...

-- You can choose to sell shares in your company at any time in order to raise additional capital or grow the business.
+- You can choose to sell shares in your company at any time to raise additional capital or grow the business.

 - Ownership of a limited company can be passed on.
 As the company exists as a separate legal entity from the individual, the company can continue to exist even in the event of the owners’ death – unlike a sole proprietorship.

-- When you register a company name, it is protected and cannot be used by any other limited company or LLP, nor can another company register a name that is similar to your own company name.
+- When you register a company name, it is protected and cannot be used by any other limited company or LLP, nor can another company register a name that is the same as, or too similar to your own company name.

 Forming a company limited by shares